-Asher Mehmet - Apprentice, Cost Consultancy Assistant Consultancy, UKPosted: 2nd of September 2019 by Clark
+Asher Mehmet - Apprentice, Cost Consultancy Assistant Consultancy, UKPosted: 2nd of September 2019 by Maya

 Asher joined the Mace Apprentice Scheme in 2016 to get hands-on experience while studying part-time for a sponsored degree in quantity surveying.
 With his aspirations set on becoming a member of the Royal Institution of Chartered Surveyors, Asher is taking full advantage of all the training, support and mentorship on offer to him.

 The experience.
 The training.
 The people.
 It’s just a really great way to start a career.
 Mace are sponsoring my degree, so I’ll come out of uni with no debt and I’m paid a salary to get hands on experience at the same time.
 There are 10 other quantity surveyors in this year’s group and we all go to uni together, work together and socialise together.
 The Board get involved too.
 It shows they must really care about our careers.

 What does your role involve?